Postdoctoral fellow - **UPDATE**: Moved to U Chicago Physics (May 2015), Faculty webpage

 Current research interests

-Problems at the interface between materials science and biology, approached using methods of statistical mechanics, soft matter and computer science.
+Problems at the interface between materials science and biology.
 Current research includes design of responsive nano-scale materials, membranes with associative memory, specificity in binding interactions, non-equilibrium error correction and active self-assembly.
+I use the methods of statistical mechanics, soft matter and computer science.
 Interests in high-energy physics include gauge-gravity duality and entanglement entropy.

 Research experience & education CV